 Your Nighttime Bedwetting Solution

-Many children go through bedwetting, and it sure can make them feel bad.
-Super Undies wants to help children wake up dry, and not damage their self esteem.
-These Dynamite bed wetting pants are real waterproof nighttime underwear that are designed to help your child wake up with dry sheets.
-This alone helps relieve the stress off the child from having to tell his mom that he wet the bed.
-They are excellent for potty training transitional nights, or even for minor child enuresis.
-For heavy nighttime bed wetting, please add an insert (or a folded washcloth) to them.
+Many children go through bedwetting and it sure can make them feel bad.
+Super Undies wants to help children wake up dry and not damage their self-esteem.
+These Dreamland bedwetting pants are real waterproof nighttime underwear, that we've designed to help your child wake up with dry sheets.
+This alone helps relieve the stress of the child from having to tell his mom/dad that he wet the bed.
+They are excellent for potty training transitional nights or even for minor child enuresis.
+For heavy nighttime bed wetting, please add an insert (or a folded washcloth) to them for additional absorbency.

 Why Do Nighttime Undies Work?